bryonbaker/rhai-redis-demo/doc/demo-script.md

 The goal is to progressively extend an on-premises cache out to the cloud to create a global cache of readonly data.

 This is a common pattern to protect core systems from Internet-scale workloads.
 A practical example in Banking and Finance is that over 90% of transactions from mobile devices are balance enquiries.
 Banks often set an SLA of an account balance being updated with 10 seconds of a transaction.
-So after a deposit, withdrawal, or transfer the mainframe updates the account balance in a strip file, and the new balance is written to a cache that is replicated close to all of the systems of engagement.
+After a deposit, withdrawal, or transfer the mainframe updates the account balance in a strip file and the new balance is written to a cache that is replicated close to all of the systems of engagement.
 As users enquire on their balance, their query is serviced locally and does not need to hit the mainframe - significantly reducing mainframe costs and protecting the mainframe from bursty workloads.

-Building a globally-distributed cache with Redis and Kubernetes is traditionally difficult and complex because of Redis' requirement for TCP.
-To implement this without Application Interconnect you would need a global WAN and the use of NodePorts, Federated Service Mesh, or Submariner.
-All of which are complex to implement and manage at scale.
+Building a globally-distributed cache with Redis and Kubernetes is traditionally difficult and complex because Redis requires TCP.
+To implement this without Application Interconnect you would need a global WAN and use NodePorts, Federated Service Mesh, or Submariner.
+These solutions are complex and difficult to implement and manage at scale.

-This demonstration illustrates how Application Interconnect simplifies application interconnectivity requirements, and enables progressive cloud migration of workloads.
+This demonstration illustrates how [Application Interconnect](https://access.redhat.com/documentation/en-us/red_hat_application_interconnect/) simplifies application interconnectivity requirements, and enables progressive cloud migration of workloads.

-The demonstration will use four OpenShift clusters:
+The demonstration uses four OpenShift clusters:
 * On-premises (OpenShift Local)
 * Sydney (IBM Cloud)
 * London (AWS)
 * New York (AWS)

-At the end of this demonstration you will show how an on-premises core system writes to a cache master and it is replicated across the globe.
+At the end of this demonstration you will see how an on-premises core system writes to a cache master and it is replicated across the globe.

 <img src="./images/rhai-finished.gif" alt="drawing" width="900"/>

-You will need a separate command line environment for each cluster.
-**TODO: Update the instructions on setting up the isolated environments.**

-This demonstration leverages the terrific work of the Skupper project (https://skupper.io).
+This demonstration leverages the innovative work of the Skupper project (https://skupper.io).

+You need a separate command line environment for each cluster as described in the Skupper [Getting Started](https://skupper.io/start/index.html#configure-separate-console-sessions)

 ## Story Arc

 The story starts by using on-premises OpenShift to get your application cloud ready.
-* You will use Application Interconnect to provide a simple kubernetes-centric integration that will distribute the cache from traditional infrastructure to Kubernetes.
+* You use Application Interconnect to provide a simple kubernetes-centric integration that distributes the cache from traditional infrastructure to Kubernetes.
-* Once the cache is successfully being replicated you will deploy a cache client on OpenShift.
+* Once the cache is successfully being replicated you deploy a cache client on OpenShift.
-* Having successfully used OpenShift on-premises to get your application cloud ready, you will:
+* Having successfully used OpenShift on-premises to get your application cloud ready, you can:
   * Extend the Application Interconnect network to OpenSHift running on IBM Cloud in Sydney.
   * Deploy a cache replica in Sydney
-  * Deploy the cache reader in Sydney that uses the Sydney-based cache - thereby demonstrating how a sydney-based deployment is reading a local Redis cache that is being updated from within the data centre.
+  * Deploy the cache reader in Sydney that uses the Sydney-based cache, demonstrating how a sydney-based deployment is reading a local Redis cache that is being updated from within the data centre.
-* The demonstration repeats to add London and New York - thereby demonstrating a global Redis cache powered by an "OpenShift Fabric" and Red Hat Application Interconnect.
+* The demonstration repeats the process to add London and New York, demonstrating a global Redis cache powered by an "OpenShift Fabric" and Red Hat Application Interconnect.

 # Configure the Demo Environment

 ## Tested Infrastructure
-* This demo was built using Fedora 36 running OpenShift Local v4.10.
+* This demo was built using Fedora 36 running [OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) v4.10.
 * The public cloud OpenShift instance was running on IBM Cloud.
-For convenience three namespaces were used to simulate Sydney, London and New York.
+For convenience, three namespaces are used to simulate Sydney, London and New York.

 ## Requirments
 * Each cluster must be network reachable from at least one other cluster.

 ## Get this demo
-If you have not already, clone this git repository and change directory into the src directory
+Clone this git repository and change directory into the src directory:
 ```
 $ git clone https://github.com/bryonbaker/rhai-redis-demo
 $ cd ./rhai-redis-demo/src
 src$
 ```
-**NOTE:** To illustrate the directory that you run commands from, the base directory will be included in the commands.
+**NOTE:** To illustrate the directory that you run commands from, the base directory is included in the commands.
 E.g. ```src$ cd yaml``` describes running the ```cd``` command from the ```src``` directory.

 The demonstration starts by demonstrating the initial application.
 It is two on-premises applications that share a cache.
 One writes to the cache (the mainframe), the other reads from the cache (the cache client).